-Indigo Acres, established in 2014, is nestled on 13 beautiful acres, filled with blooms and humming with the voices of honeybees.
-We share our passion for the education and preservation of honeybees, through our products and educational services.
+Estsblished in 2014, Indigo Acres is nestled on 13 beautiful acres filled with blooms and humming with the voices of honey bees and local pollinators.
+We share our passion for pollinator preservation through our products and educational services.

-Indigo Acres Apiary has a passion for not only honeybees, but for the plants that sustain them.
+Indigo Acres has a passion for not only pollinators, but for the plants that sustain them.
 Specializing in pollinator friendly perennials, annuals and trees, Indigo Acres has created a beautiful pollinator sanctuary.
-By fostering a magical haven for beneficial pollinators, such as birds, bees, bats, butterflies, etc. Indigo Acres is giving back and thanking the pollinators for their hard work.
+By fostering a magical haven for beneficial pollinators, such as birds, bees, and butterflies, Indigo Acres is giving back and thanking the pollinators for their hard work.

 How You Can Help: Attracting pollinators to your garden is simple.
 By providing the right plants and trees, soon your backyard will be bursting with hummingbirds, bees and butterflies.
 By selecting flowers that will provide blooms throughout the changing seasons, you are assisting your local pollinators to flourish year round.
 Remember, even if you have a small space, potted plants work well, too.
 And, don’t forget to use organic methods when growing your plants.
 Most importantly, please allow the dandelions and wildflowers to live!
 These native plants are so important for our pollinators’ survival.